lucidrains/progen/README.md

 - [x] flip seq # annotation order with prob set in config
 - [x] keep N last checkpoints

+## Acknowledgements

+Many thanks goes out to <a href="https://github.com/kingoflolz">Ben Wang</a>, who showed this type of large-scale training can be achieved with <a href="https://github.com/kingoflolz/mesh-transformer-jax">GPT-J</a>

 ## Citations

 ```bibtex